 - Furniture & Accessories

 Our company will also provide a furniture and accessories selection service where our designers will offer tips and samples to customers to choose from.
-The designers will ask the customers about their preferred choices and put together a well-strung space.

 - Art Selections

 For our more artistic and ambiance focus customers, we will also offer the services of special art and design consultants that will help the customers in finding the best art pieces for their spaces be it an office or a room.